-Spring Run Off
+Spring Run-Off

-During the spring months, as the snow begins to melt, it's not uncommon for tap water to take on an earthy smell and taste.
-The organic odour is not a cause for alarm and water is completely safe to drink.
+During the spring months, as the snow begins to melt, it's not uncommon for tap water to take on an earthy smell and flavour.
+The organic odour is NOT a cause for alarm and our water is still perfectly safe to drink.